-Student Medical Record - Part I. This self-appraisal form is to be completed by the applicant and is required of all Classified Full-Time and Classified Part-Time students planning to attend the main campus.
+Student Medical Record - Part I. This self-appraisal form is to be completed by the applicant and is required of all Classified Full-Time students and those Classified as Part-Time students attending the Douglas campus.
 The College reserves the right to require a physical examination when deemed necessary by the College Nurse or by a particular college instructional program.

 High School Transcripts.
-Final high school transcripts are required of all applicants who have graduated from high school.
-Those who have not completed high school and who are age 18 or older are not required to submit transcripts.
-Applicants who are under the age of 18 and who have not graduated from high school are required to submit results of the GED examination or evidence of other high school equivalency.
-Persons applying for unclassified status need not submit high school transcripts.
+Final high school transcripts are requested of all applicants who have graduated from high school within the last five years.
+Applicants who are under the age of 18 and who have not graduated from high school are required to submit results of the GED Examination or evidence of other high school equivalency.
 High school transcripts are to be sent directly by the sending institution to the Office of Admissions.
 Transcripts carried by the applicant will not be accepted.

 College Transcripts.
-Applicants who have attended college elsewhere must submit a transcript of college work.
+Applicants who have attended college elsewhere must submit a transcript of college work in order for a course or courses to be considered by Cochise College for graduation purposes.
 College transcripts are to be sent directly by the sending institution to the Office of Admissions.
 Transcripts carried by the applicant will not be accepted.

 Report of Physical Examination - Part II.
-Persons intending to enter the Nursing program, those planning to participate in intercollegiate athletics and those who are residents of foreign countries must have this form completed by a licensed physician.
-Professional Pilot students are required to have a Class I or II physical examination by an FAA-approved physician.
+Persons planning to participate in intercollegiate athletics and those who are residents of foreign countries must have this form completed by a licensed physician.

+Professional Pilot students are required to have a class I or II physical examination by an FAA-approved physician.
 Special FAA medical forms will be supplied and used by the physician.
+Nursing applicants must complete a physical examination determined by the College Nursing Program.

 College entrance examinations, such as ACT or SAT, are not required for admission.
-However, the College does administer the ACT on the national testing dates for October, December, February, April and June as a service to County students who wish to take the test.
+However, the College does administer the ACT on national testing dates throughout the year as a service to County high school students and residents who wish to take the test.